xNero321/B3_Cloud_Azure/README.md

 Since Docker-compose 3.0 is not supported, you must use a docker-compose or dockerfile below this version.

-Once you have your dockerfile/Dockercompose file done you can run it on the VM.
+Once your yml file completed just simply run the command : `docker-compose up` you can also add a `-d` at the end of the command to run it in the background.

 ## Azure deploiment by Services